XtracT/mealiemate/home_assistant_cards.md

 ## 5. Shopping List Generator Card

 **Purpose:**
 This card is for the Shopping List Generator plugin.
 It provides a number input to specify how many days the shopping list should cover and displays feedback messages.
+To change if the shopping list should be generated from today or tomorrow's meals, double tap or hold the icon.

 **YAML:**
 ```yaml